open-forest-observatory/ofo-argo/README.md

 Inputs to the metashape argo workflow include **1.** drone imagery datasets consisting of jpegs, **2.** a list (datasets.txt) of the dataset names to be processed, and **3.** a metashape config.yml.
 All of these inputs need to be on the `ofo-share` volume.
 This volume will be automatically mounted to any VM built from `ofo-dev` image using [Exosphere interface](https://jetstream2.exosphere.app/exosphere/).
 The volume is mounted at `/ofo-share` of the VM.

-Here is a schematic of the `/ofo-share` director.
+Here is a schematic of the `/ofo-share` directory.
 ```bash
 /ofo-share/
 ├── argo-input/